DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 - Description: Allister explains that he isn't exactly sure how to use this table.
 One of his allies responds with "Don't worry, I got you.
 You can spend mana essence here to upgrade your abilities.
 I'll walk you through the process."

 ### Encountering A Shop Room for the First Time

+***Let's hold off on this one for right now.***

+- Condition: Upon loading into a shop room for the first time.
+- Description:
+- Note: The shop room ALWAYS spawns after the upgrade room (not immediately after, but it is guaranteed to spawn at some point after the upgrade room).
+So, the player will have already gone through the above two interactions before this one.

+###